Our Review of

-Buyer's and Seller's Guide to Radon
+EPA's Home Buyer's and Seller's Guide to Radon

-For a new home, ask if radon-resistant construction features were used and if the home has been tested.
-Fix the home if the radon level is 4 picocuries per liter (pCi/L) or higher.
-Radon levels less than 4 pCi/L still pose a risk and, in many cases, may be reduced.
-Take steps to prevent device interference when conducting a radon test.
+For a new home, the EPA says you should ask if Radon-resistant construction features were used and if the home has been tested.
+They say to, "Fix the home if the Radon level is 4 picocuries per liter (pCi/L) or higher.
+Radon levels less than 4 pCi/L still pose a risk and, in many cases, may be reduced."

 What about Radon Levels in El Dorado County?
 The average indoor Radon levels of El Dorado County, as determined by Radon test results from Air Chek, is 3.8 pCi/L, and 33 percent of homes have Radon levels above 4pCi/L.